relaycc/relay/.github/ISSUE_TEMPLATE/technical-debt.md

 ---

-# Read This First, Put An "x" In The Boxes

-- [] This issue describes an improvement to _developer experience_.
+# Guidelines

+* This issue describes a way to _reduce the cost of development_.
+The cost could be in the form of development friction or infrastructure costs or anything else.
-- [] This issue is _not a duplicate_.
+* This issue is _not a duplicate_.

-# Issue Creator Fills This Out
+# Details

 ### Describe the problem.
-What problem will the proposed solution solve?
-Will (and how) will the problem get worse over time?
+_What problem will the proposed solution solve?
+Will (and how) will the problem get worse over time?_

 ### Describe the solution.
-What specifically do we need to do?
+_What specifically do we need to do?
 What systems do we need to change?
-Do we need to add new systems?
+Do we need to add new systems?_

 ### Describe alternatives you've considered.
-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._

-# Project Manager Fills This Out
+# Development
+_This section will be filled out by a project manager after the issue goes into development._

+### Background Info

 ### Proposal